 I assume they were shocked to see me.
 My hair was in a high, severe ponytail that day.
 I had a full face of makeup on, dangling earrings and business attire.
-I am whiter than white gets (I’m The effing Ivory Wonder).
 And in a flash, I rolled down the opposite window and yelled to them, “Hey, I just met you, and this is crazy, but there’s a giant spider…could you kill it, maybe?”
 OK, that’s not what I said, but it was frantic and sounded just as desperate as Carly Rae Jepsen could ever sound.

 The footless gentleman didn’t bat an eye.
 He hopped over to the other side and I pointed to Travis.
 In one fell swoop, my Knight In Shining Walker squished him.
 How he magically had a tissue, I don’t know, but I did see dead Travis in it.
 (Years of having my mother lie and say, “I got him,” when she hadn’t, just so I would go to sleep, taught me to look for the arachnid body of proof.)

 I might have said something about being willing to pay the guys, so I searched my purse…and I didn’t have any cash.
-I did have a Books-A-Million gift card (and I remembered one of my friends selling gift cards for drug money in the not-too-distant past, so I get that there is a trade for them).
+I did have a Books-A-Million gift card.
 I rolled down my window part-way, but in doing so, I saw that Knight In Shining Walker was now holding Travis by the legs with his finger tips.
 (Why did he take him out of the tissue?
 Was that his only tissue and he needed to save it?
 Shit, I have napkins in my car.
 I should have given him a couple!)
 My immediate reaction was to squeal and roll the window back up.
 I imagined the man getting upset that I had no money, as was promised, and flinging Travis into my face.
 Instead, the man looked down and quickly let go of Travis, as if he had not realized he had been holding him.
 His face and the face of his companion’s were weathered and they seemed curious about me and this magical card I was handing them.